timschott/interview-prep/ds/ml-conceptual.md

   * most general term for the function you optimize in training
   * MLE
   * Negative Log Likelihood
+* what is clustering
+  * grouping a set of objects into similar classes
+  * common form of unsupervised learning
+  * "identify similar gene strands"
+  * "identify similar logos at the grocery store"
 * what is back propagation?
 * what is pooling?
 * what is convolution?